Pope asked to consider letting some married men act as priests

 Rome (CNN)A high-ranking Vatican official has said he is pressing the Catholic Church to consider allowing married men to act as priests in a remote region of the Amazon.

-Bishop Erwin Krautler, Secretary for the Commission on the Pan-Amazon Region, wants the subject on the agenda at a meeting in the Vatican in 2019, he told the Austrian news agency KNA.
+Bishop Erwin Krautler, secretary for the Commission on the Pan-Amazon Region, wants the subject on the agenda at a meeting in the Vatican in 2019, he told CNN.

-The proposal centers around the question of allowing faithful Catholic married men to act as priests, including saying mass and hearing confessions.
+The proposal centers around the question of allowing faithful Catholic married men to act as priests, including saying Mass and hearing confessions.

-Brazilian Cardinal Claudio Hummes, President of the Bishops Commission for the Pan-Amazon, and close friend of the Pope, has long supported the idea.
+Brazilian Cardinal Claudio Hummes, president of the Bishops Commission for the Pan-Amazon, and close friend of the Pope, has long supported the idea.

-The region is currently experiencing a shortage of priests and Pope Francis has called for the special meeting of the region's bishops, called a Synod, to tackle its problems.
+The region is experiencing a shortage of priests and Pope Francis has called for the special meeting of the region's bishops, called a synod, to tackle its problems.

 According to the Vatican, the region includes parts of Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Venezuela and Suriname and covers a population of 2.8 million people consisting of 400 indigenous tribes that speak some 240 languages.

-Note: This article has been updated to reflect that Bishop Krautler spoke directly to CNN.